Manhasset BOE approves settlement over district’s special ed program

 The Manhasset Board of Education held a brief meeting on Thursday, Jan.
-29, when it unanimously approved a settlement with the parents of a child in the district’s special education program.
+29, when it unanimously approved the settlement of a lawsuit brought by the parents of a child in the district’s special education program.

 The meeting was not on the board’s regular schedule or on the website’s calendar.